History

 Triumphs and trials

 The Mustad company has survived every major economic upheaval in war and peace.
-After the Second World War the company lost all its factories behind the Iron Curtain; about two-thirds of its activities and 8,000 employees.
+After the Second World War the company lost all its factories behind the Iron Curtain; about two-thirds of its activities and several thousand employees.
 The company’s decentralized, independent structure allowed the rest of the organization to survive and grow.
 Even during times of war and economic strife Mustad has continuously invested in improving the quality of their products, always trying to stay ahead of the global competition.

 Mustad Longline